This website uses cookies. Continue browsing if you consent to this, or view our cookies policy.

 Following evaluation of the bids, option agreements were offered to the successful parties in January 2022 and confirmed as signed in April 2022.

-The ScotWind Leasing clearing process opened in April 2022 with Option Agreements being offered in August 2022 and confirmed as signed in November 2022.
+The ScotWind leasing clearing process opened in April 2022 with Option Agreements being offered in August 2022 and confirmed as signed in November 2022.

 Options were awarded to an initial 17 projects following the leasing process.

-A further three options were awarded following the completion of the clearing process
+A further three options were awarded following the completion of the clearing process.

-Details of the Supply Chain Development Statements (SCDS) for each of the 20 successful projects can be accessed using the list below:
+Details of the initial Supply Chain Development Statements (SCDS) for each of the 20 successful projects can be accessed using the list below:

 1. Morven